eaglerock1337/marks.dev/site/storytime.md

 > "You may notice that even at peak load times our servers barely get over 5% CPU load.
 It's not an accident that these systems are as underused as they are.
 Basically, we figured out how much computing power we needed, then we basically added a zero.
 This would ensure that even at peak time, the systems were only running at a 10% load.
 Why?
 Because if you run a system at a 90% load, while you in theory shouldn't have any problems, there will be hiccups.
 All it takes is a single kernel thread to hang for a second or a tiny bit of iowait to cause a split-second delay in a production service.
 >
 > "Those occasional hiccups don't matter much to most businesses, but we aren't working with normal people.
 We are working with day-traders that are literally trading millions of dollars trying to beat someone else out within milliseconds.
-These are guys who essentially grew up playing first-person shooters who have reaction times that are insane.
+These are guys who essentially grew up playing first-person shooters who have insane reaction times.
 I remember meeting these guys on-site when a trader was trying to point out trading delays we couldn't see.
 I can show you the video we recorded of this guy pointing out trading delays that were less than 50 milliseconds, and that bit of time can make a huge difference in making a trade.
 >
 > "When a megacorp is trading billions of dollars in a single transaction, just one delay can lose ridicuous sums of money.
 So our clients really care about our system working and we have strict SLAs to reflect that.
 Too many slow trades and our clients use our platform for free for the entire day.
 Therefore, we need our machines to be ridiculously overpowered for the job and barely working, because it needs to work every single time."

-By the way, I did see that video, and it was pretty much exactly how he described it.
+By the way, I did eventually see that video, and it was pretty much exactly how he described it.

 The team I worked on at the time was a group of 8 sysadmins that worked in a 12-hour shift rotation.
 Because my team was an escalation layer and only had about an hour or two of non-incident work a day, the night shift could drag on for hours with literally nothing happening.
 As you can imagine, just staying awake was part of the challenge of the job.
 The other challenge, however, was being ready for when *shit goes down*.
 The workload was light because we were essentially being paid to do the right thing at the right time, every time.